3dcitydb/3dcitydb-docs/source/impexp/citygml-import.rst

    Multiple gml:name values are not supported though.
 -  **Counter filter**: The feature counter filter limits the number of top-level features to be imported.
    Simply enter the number of features into the *count* field [4].
-The *start index* parameter indicates the index within the input set over all input files from which the import shall begin.
+The *start index* parameter indicates the index within the set of all feature over all input files from which the import shall begin.
 The index starts with 0.
    The parameters can be used together or individually.
 -  **Bounding box filter**: This filter takes a 2D bounding box as parameter that is given by the coordinate values of its lower left (x\ :sub:`min`, y\ :sub:`min`) and upper right corner (x\ :sub:`max`, y\